Profitability and environmental impacts can go hand-in-hand

 Same year as camelina harvest

-Working with industry partners
+Working with Growers

 Camelina and pennycress: the next generation of biofuels?